-Recombination means that everyone
+Recombination means that everyone has unique chromosomes.

 Chromosomes are passed onto children in a complicated process called meiosis.
 The cells that lead to an egg or a sperm have to first copy all of their chromosomes.
 Then, before one of each chromosome gets randomly put into the sperm or egg, something called recombination happens.

 Recombination is when sections of DNA can be randomly 'cut-and-pasted' between the chromosomes in each pair.
 So the chromosome 1 we get from mom is a unique mix of her two chromosome 1's.
 And this is true for all of your chromosomes you got from mom and dad.
 Each of your chromosomes has never been seen before.

 Copying and recombination can and do sometimes create new gene versions.
 Let's see how.

 Sometimes recombination can happen in the middle of a gene making something new.
 Or it can change how a gene works.

 Let's take the case of the eye color gene again.
 If both your parents have blue eyes, you will almost always get one blue version from each of them.
 In that case you would also have blue eyes.
 But thanks to recombination, you could actually end up with brown eyes.

 Recombination can give rise to new gene versions.